Why this Korean staple is also a wonderfood (plus a kimchi recipe)

-- ½ teaspoon Celtic Fine Grind Sea Salt
+- ½ tsp.
+Celtic Fine Grind Sea Salt

-- 2 tablespoons honey or 1-3 scoops Body Ecology EcoBloom as food for the microbes (see below)
+- 2 tbsp. honey or 1-3 scoops Body Ecology EcoBloom as food for the microbes (see below)

 1. Combine all ingredients in a large bowl, except Culture Starter, sea salt, and EcoBloom or honey.